Learn more about tinnitus and how it is treated.

 - Treatment for tinnitus will depend on whether or not there’s an underlying condition contributing to it and the severity of symptoms

 The condition is often chronic (lasting longer than 4-6 months) but can be temporary.
 Age-related hearing loss or noise-induced hearing loss are frequently contributing factors to tinnitus.
 Exposure to loud sounds causes certain cells in the hollow tube in the inner ear (cochlea) to become damaged.
 Ringing or hissing/buzzing tinnitus is a result of the loss of cells in the inner ear but the sound perception is created by brain cells.
 Pulsing or whooshing tinnitus is caused by hearing internal movement of blood in the head or neck.

 While noise-induced hearing loss and tinnitus can affect anyone, musicians, people who work in construction, and individuals consistently exposed to loud sounds are more susceptible.
-Some people with tinnitus won’t have any hearing loss at all, although they may become sensitive to sound (hyperacusis).
-Hormonal changes related to lifestyle issues such as constant fatigue, poor sleeping habits, and depression can sometimes contribute to tinnitus.
-Additional causes or contributing factors may include:
+Some people with tinnitus won’t have any hearing loss at all on an audiogram, but on more accurate testing such as otoacoustic emissions we will find evidence of hearing loss in all patients.
+Some people suffering from tinnitus may become sensitive to sound (hyperacusis).
+Hormonal changes related to lifestyle issues such as constant fatigue, poor sleeping habits, anxiety, and depression can sometimes contribute to tinnitus.
+Additional causes or contributing factors may include

 Signs and Symptoms